 In addition, This story also brought Chughtai under trial for obscenity and promoting homosexuality.
 Still, she has let off due to a simple technicality.
 Nowhere in the story is there homoerotic love, only its implications.
 So the onus is on the reader to construe what happens under the quilt.

-So, this was my list of LGBTQ books and I hope this article was helpful to you in choosing the book you want to.
+So, this was my list of LGBT books and I hope this article was helpful to you in choosing the book you want to.
+We’re living in 2022, it’s really important to know about the LGBTQ + community, as an ally.
 Do give these books a try and let me know how did you like them.
 Also, I await your feedback as I need some motivation to keep going!
 Thank you!